milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 We may share non-personal or aggregated information with researchers, scholars, academics, and other interested third parties who wish to study the Wikimedia Sites, including this blog.
 Sharing this information helps them understand usage, viewing, and demographics statistics and patterns.
 They then can share their findings with us and our users so that we can all better understand and improve the Wikimedia Sites.

 When we give access to personal information to third-party developers or researchers, we put requirements, such as reasonable technical and contractual protections, in place to help ensure that these service providers treat your information consistently with the principles of this Policy and in accordance with our instructions.
 If these developers or researchers later publish their work or findings, we ask that they not disclose your personal information.
 Please note that, despite the obligations we impose on developers and researchers, we cannot guarantee that they will abide by our agreement, nor do we guarantee that we will regularly screen or audit their projects.
-(You can learn more about re-identification in the main WMF Privacy Policy’s FAQ.)
+(You can learn more about re-identification in the main WMF Privacy Policy's FAQ.)

 In general, WMF does not disclose personally-identifying information other than as described in this Privacy Policy.